vesterheim/vesterheim.github.io/events/annual/nordic-fest/index.md

 Folk Art School artists:

-* Becky Lusk, both Friday and Saturday
+* Becky Lusk, carving, both Friday and Saturday
-* Hans Sandom, Friday only
+* Hans Sandom, carving, Friday only
-* Norwegian Morton Håkonsen, knifemaking (1-3 daily)
+* Norwegian Morton Håkonsen, knifemaking (1-3 Friday & Saturday)
-* Norwegian Torgeir Lirhus, ale bowls (1-3 daily)
+* Norwegian Torgeir Lirhus, ale bowls (1-3 Friday & Saturday)
-* Jock Holmen, incised carving, hands-on project
+* Jock Holmen, incised carving, hands-on project (9-1 and 3-5 Friday & Saturday)
 * Hands-on metal casting with Kelly Ludeking: Includes an aluminum pour and free demonstrations.
 From 10 a.m.-4 p.m. create a pattern for your own 4 x 4 inch tile (cost $25).
 Come and see molten cast aluminum at 1:00 p.m. and 5:00 p.m.
 You can pick up your castings two hours after they are poured.

 Water Street in front of Main Building